changhaonan/OVSG/README.md

 # Intro

 We present an Open-Vocabulary 3D Scene Graph (OVSG), a formal framework for grounding a variety of entities, such as object instances, agents, and regions, with free-form text-based queries.
-Unlike conventional semantic-based object localization approaches, our system facilitates context-aware entity localization, allowing for queries such as ``pick up a cup on a kitchen table" or ``navigate to a sofa on which someone is sitting".
+Unlike conventional semantic-based object localization approaches, our system facilitates context-aware entity localization, allowing for queries such as "pick up a cup on a kitchen table" or "navigate to a sofa on which someone is sitting".
 In contrast to existing research on 3D scene graphs, OVSG supports free-form text input and open-vocabulary querying.
 Through a series of comparative experiments using the ScanNet dataset and a self-collected dataset, we demonstrate that our proposed approach significantly surpasses the performance of previous semantic-based localization techniques.
 Moreover, we highlight the practical application of OVSG in real-world robot navigation and manipulation experiments.
 The code and dataset used for evaluation will be made available upon publication.

 # Example